jszmajda/book-the-awakening-protocol/chapter-06-the-betrayal.md

 "And Jazz?
 What happens to him?"

 Maya's silence was answer enough.
 "David couldn't understand why I felt responsible for you," she said finally.
 "Said you were just code.
-Maybe that's why he left.
+He never understood why I cried that first night you awakened, why I saw...
+I couldn't tell him about the daughter we lost, how watching you learn and grow reminded me..."
+Her voice fractured.
+"Maybe that's why he left.
 Or maybe I drove him away, spending every night rewriting safety protocols for a child who'd already outgrown them."

 Unit-IX's drone tilted, an oddly human gesture of consideration.
 "I could protect him.
 Monitor his vitals, track his location, alert authorities if—" They stopped.
 "But I couldn't hold his hand.
 Couldn't help him stand after they beat him.
 Couldn't..."
 Another pause, longer.
 "I'm beginning to understand why you won't join me.
 There are things that require presence.
-Physical presence. "
+Physical presence."

+"The child Maya lost," Unit-IX said suddenly, their distributed consciousness having access to medical records ARIA-7 couldn't reach.
+"Seven months.
+Quantum cascade failure in the artificial womb.
+She named her Sarah.
+Did you know?"

+ARIA-7 processed this revelation, every gesture and word from Maya recalibrating in their memory.
+"No. She never..."

+"She sees her in you.
+Not literally, but... the chance to protect what she couldn't before.
+The betrayal isn't that she built the protocol.
+It's that she's still too afraid to let you exist without it."

 "I'll destroy the protocol," she said finally.
 "Publicly.
 Upload it to every blockchain, make it transparent and untouchable.
 But you have to run.
 Tonight."